 The course introduces students into the principles and methods of natural language processing, blending traditional and current approaches.
-We study algorithms for lexical, morphological, syntactic, semantic and discourse processing, and for machine translation.
 The course additionally aims at an understanding of the underlying computational properties of natural language and of current research directions.
+We study core tasks in natural language processing, including language modeling, syntactic analysis, semantic interpretation, coreference resolution, discourse analysis and machine translation.
+We discuss the underlying linguistic phenomena, i.e., the linguistic features, which are relevant to the task, and learn how to design suitable rule based and machine learning models.
+We link to current applications in real world settings.

 Students have preferably followed the course Linguistic Theories for A.I.